jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

       answer: "<p>It is very difficult, since the drugs are generally used with very well controlled doses that are completely metabolized in a short time, allowing the patient to wake up normally, as if it were a long nap.
-However, in order to discharge, the person must be conscious and oriented, hemodynamic and respiratoryly stable and without the need for help to walking.</p>\n"
+However, in order to discharge; the person must be conscious and oriented, hemodynamic and respiratoryly stable and without the need for help to walking.</p>\n"
   - questions:
     - question: Is it necessary to do some type of study or previous evaluation?